 \section{Experimental Results}

 For the sake of reproducibility and for clarifying each contribution, we first validate the proposed learning framework on simulations of vertical movements of a quadrotor, which has been used in the safe learnings literature under stationarity assumption (e.g., \cite{akametalu2014reachability}).
-Then, we test the proposed learning framework on a real robot called {\em brushbot}, whose dynamics is unknown, highly complex, and most probably nonstationary\footnote{Note that the dynamics of a brushbot depends on the body structure, conditions of the brushes, floors, and many other factors, and simulators of the brushbot are thus unavailable.}.
+Then, we test the proposed learning framework on a real robot called {\em brushbot}, whose dynamics is unknown, highly complex and nonstationary\footnote{The dynamics of the brushbot depends on the body structure, conditions of the brushes, floors and many other factors.
+Thus, simulators of the brushbot are unavailable.}.
 The experiments on the {\em brushbot} was conducted at the Robotarium, a remotely accessible robot testbed at Georgia institute of technology \cite{robotarium}.